-By applying even pressure on an egg, it is nearly impossible to break the shell by squeezing it.
+By applying even pressure to an egg, it is nearly impossible to break the shell by squeezing it.

 So far, two diseases have successfully been eradicated: smallpox and rinderpest.
 The last case of smallpox was in 1977, and the last of rinderpest was in 2001.

-A recently discovered deep sea snail, the Scaly-Food Gastropod, has a shell that is impressively developed.
-So much so, that the U.S. military is trying to use its design to inspire defensive layers in military armor.
+A recently discovered deep-sea snail, the Scaly-Foot Gastropod, has a shell that is impressively developed.
+So much so that the U.S. military is trying to use its design to inspire defensive layers in military armor.

 There are over 6,000 known species of grass.

 The total weight of all air on Earth is 11 quintillion pounds.